Gernott/mask/Documentation/ChangeLog/7.1/Index.rst

 provides a second Loader, the :php:`JsonSplitLoader`.
 This Loader is capable of splitting the configuration into multiple smaller json files.
 Each file contains the entire configuration needed for a single content element.
-This means it is independant of all other files.
+This means it is independent of all other files.
 Hence, it can be copied over to other projects.
 This also helps greatly with versioning, as new elements are way easier to see in the history and changes can be pointed directly to the according content elements.